 - 3 tablespoons La Rustichella black truffle oil

 - pastry brush

 - Pre heat oven to: 375° F.

 - Rinse salmon and pat dry.
 Sprinkle with salt and pepper.
 Lay out one pastry sheet on a flat surface.
 Brush with a little truffle oil.
-Repeat two more times until you a three sheets in all.
+Repeat two more times until you have three sheets in all.
 Place the salmon fillet one-third down from the short side of the filo sheet.
-Spread one tablespoon of truffle pate on top of salmon.
-Arrange one-half the chopped spinach on top0 of the pate.
+Spread one tablespoon of truffle paté on top of salmon.
+Arrange one-half the chopped spinach on top of the paté.
 Fold the top of the filo sheet over the salmon and then turn the salmon over once or twice until it is fully covered.
 Fold the ends in and place in baking pan.
 Brush with more truffle oil.
 Repeat process with second piece of salmon.